buwilliams/js-visual-programming/README.md

 So far you can:

+- open index.html in your browser (uses canvas 2d)
 - right-click to create a square
 - drag that square around
 - make as many squares as you like